 - Companies restructuring office spaces to have workers facing east or north.

-- New office blocks and buildings being built to face true east and only have east or north facing entrances.
+- New office blocks and buildings being built to face true east and only have east or north-facing entrances.
 (Ever wondered why many of the great structures of Egypt, Asia etc. face specific cardinal directions?)

 - Re-orientation of meeting rooms, boardrooms and seminar rooms etc. to enhance effective communication and outcomes.

 Both of these are considered inauspicious or unfavourable.
-Sleeping with one’s head pointing towards the East, (the feet towards the West) is known to promote more enlightened (wakeful) sleep.
-For promoting deeper sleep, it is suggested one has their head to the South (feet to the North).
+Sleeping with one’s head pointing towards the east, (the feet towards the west) is known to promote more enlightened (wakeful) sleep.
+For promoting deeper sleep, it is suggested one has their head to the south (feet to the north).